 This brings me to my fundamental rule of healthful hydration: drink electrolyte water to thirst.
-I created LMNT Recharge, my salty electrolyte drink mix, to make this easy.
+I created LMNT, my salty electrolyte drink mix, to make this easy.

 Drinking to thirst is usually enough, but certain situations may require more aggressive hydration.
 These situations include: